Osman Karabegović

 During World War II, he was one of the leaders of the Yugoslav Partisans in Bosnia-Herzegovina.
 After the war, he held various posts in the Socialist Yugoslavia.

 In 1972, after he criticized the Yugoslav model of workers' self-management and the lack of democracy in the Socialist Republic of Bosnia and Herzegovina, he was expelled from the League of Communists of Yugoslavia.

-He was a strong supporter of Slobodan Milošević in 1980s and 1990s, and opposed Alija Izetbegović in Bosnia and Herzegovina.
 He died in Belgrade in 1996.

 Early life

 Karabegović was born on 7 September 1911 in Banja Luka.
 He attended high school there and was an active member of the "Mlada Jugoslavija" association (Young Yugoslavia).

 He joined the Communist Party of Yugoslavia in 1932 and in the same year was expelled from school because he participated in a students' strike.
 He finished the last of his classes of gymnasium in Sarajevo.

 Because of his activity in the Communist Party and SKOJ he was arrested.
 He was released from prison under the pressure of public.
 In 1933, Karabegović entered the Veterinary Faculty in Zagreb.

 Again, he actively participated in the work of SKOJ and the Communist Party.
 He was arrested for the same reasons a few times by police in Zagreb.
 In 1935 he was ordered to return in Banja Luka.

 During 1936–37 he studied medicine at the University of Zagreb and became a member of the Students' Committee of SKOJ and a member of the Action Committee in Belgrade.

 He participated in various demonstrations against the regime of Alexander I of Yugoslavia for which he was again arrested a few times.